 When you start using Sublime Text, it doesn't drown you in keyboard shortcuts or non-intuitive use-concepts.
 However, high-level functionality can still be easily accessed when the need for it arises.

 Pro Multi-line select and editing

-Multiple cursors & column selection allow versatile ways of editing.
+Multiple cursors and column selection allows for versatile ways of editing.

-ctrl + d will select the current word and each time the command is repeated add the next occurence of the word to the selection.
+ctrl + d will select the current word and each time the command is repeated, it adds the next occurrence of the word to the selection.

 ctrl + click or

 middle-mouse click will place another cursor in the place that's clicked.
 Cursors can then be controlled together.
-This also allows selecting vertically.
+This also permits selecting vertically.

 ctrl + shift + l will place a cursor on every highlighted line.